wds4/DCoSL/dips/grapevine/ratingsSkeletons/README.md

 This section contains ratings, the structures of which are being used but still in the process of being formalized.
 Each rating represents a different rating template.
 The json schemas of these ratings are under developement.

-# used in the Curated Lists app:
+# arrange by rating templates

 ### [nostrCuratedListInstanceGenericRating](nostrCuratedListInstanceGenericRating.md) (testnet-1)
 - empty backbone